davidswelt/zot_bib_web/README.md

 		30 Theses
 		40 Talks (Without Paper)

-To see this, set toplevelfilter and catchallcollection to MGID90AT in settings.py.
+To see this, use the provided settings.py as an example.